basic ability insurance

 FAQ

-Yes, the contributions can be stated as other precautionary expenses in the tax return.
-However, the tax deductible limits are often already exhausted by the contributions to health and long-term care insurance, so there is usually no additional tax saving.
+Yes, the contributions can be declared as other pension provisions in the tax return.
+However, the tax-deductible maximum amounts are often already used up by contributions to health and long-term care insurance, so there is usually no additional tax saving.

 What happens if I lose an insured basic ability but can continue working?